alxmrs/xarray-sql/README.md

 A few quick reasons:

 * SQL is the lingua franca of data.
-The only thing more democratizing is spreadsheets.
-* Scientific datasets often have analytics use-cases that are ignored by modern tooling.
+* Scientific datasets are often inaccessible to non-scientists.
-* There are a lot of Xarray-openeable datasets that I would have like to make available to my users via SQL, i.e. from [GEE](https://github.com/google/xee) or [Pangeo](https://pangeo-forge.org/).
+* There are many Xarray-openeable datasets I would like to make available to users via SQL, e.g. from [GEE](https://github.com/google/Xee) or [Pangeo](https://pangeo-forge.org/).

-This seems like a light-weight way to prove the value of the interface before investing in a deeper integration.
+This is a light-weight way to prove the value of the interface.

 ## What would a deeper integration look like?